kubeops/csi-driver-cacerts/README.md

 # csi-driver-cacerts

-CSI driver that add ca certificates to a the OS trusted certificate issuers (eg, /etc/ssl/certs/ca-certificates.crt, /etc/ssl/certs/java/cacerts) so that users don't need to pass ca certificates to individual applications or use insecure mode (eg, curl -k).
+CSI driver that add ca certificates to a the OS trusted certificate issuers (eg, `/etc/ssl/certs/ca-certificates.crt`, `/etc/ssl/certs/java/cacerts`) so that users don't need to pass ca certificates to individual applications or use insecure mode (eg, `curl -k`).

 ## Example